stevehjohn/MoneyMonitor/README.md

 In `appSettings.json` set `PollInterval` to a value of your liking.

+If you would like to monitor multiple exchanges, configure them as below and comma separate the list of exchanges in the `Clients` setting, e.g. `BinanceExchangeClient,CoinbaseExchangeClient`.

+### Binance

+In Binance, create an API key.
+The default permissions (`Enable Reading`) should suffice.

+Set `BinanceCredentials.ApiKey` and `BinanceCredentials.SecretKey` in `appSettings.json` with the values obtained from Binance.
+Add `BinanceExchangeClient` to the `Clients` setting.

 ### Coinbase

 In Coinbase, create an API key with the permission `wallet:accounts:read`.

 Set `CoinbaseCredentials.ApiKey` and `CoinbaseCredentials.ApiSecret` in `appSettings.json` with the values obtained from Coinbase.
-Set `Client` to `CoinbaseExchangeClient`.
+Add `CoinbaseExchangeClient` to the `Clients` setting.

 ### Coinbase Pro

 In Coinbase Pro, create an API key with `View` permissions.

 Set `CoinbaseProCredentials.ApiKey`, `CoinbaseProCredentials.ApiSecret` and `CoinbaseProCredentials.Passphrase` in `appSettings.json` with the values obtained from Coinbase Pro.
-Ensure the value of `Client` is `CoinbaseProExchangeClient`.
+Add `CoinbaseProExchangeClient` to the `Clients` setting.

 ## User Interface